Post-Baccalaureate Registered Nurse Residency Program

 - Application for Health Professions Trainees (VA Form 10-2850D) http://www.va.gov/vaforms/medical/pdf/vha-10-2850d-fill.pdf

-- Resident trainee appointments are for one year and one day to accrue benefits, including health insurance
+- Resident trainee appointments are for approximately one year to accrue benefits, including health insurance.

 The Clement J. Zablocki VA Medical Center delivers primary, secondary, and tertiary medical care in: